cdstanford/gid/README.md

 - In particular, Algorithm 3 exhibits up to two orders of magnitude speedup over BFGT for larger GIDs – we measured speedups of 110x to 530x for GIDs in the top five size buckets (GIDs of size nearest to 100K, 200K, 500K, 1M, and 2M).
 - Both algorithms, and our implementations of all the baseline approaches, exhibit correct output on all unit tests and benchmarks.

-As a warning, the plots included in Figure 5 were generated using a Google spreadsheet, and cannot be produced automatically from the artifact.
-However, we include all information needed to reproduce these results, if necessary.
+The plots included in Figure 5 were generated using a Google spreadsheet, and cannot be produced automatically from the artifact.
+However, we also include all information needed to reproduce these figures, if necessary.
 (TODO)

 ## Quick-Start Guide (smoke-test phase)

-The artifact is provided as a docker container.
+The artifact is provided as a docker container and is assigned a DOI on Zenodo.
 (TODO)

 All commands are run through `cargo`, which is the Rust build system.
-We recommend two small tests to see that everything is working correctly.
+We recommend the following two tests to see that everything is working correctly.

 ### 1. Run the unit tests